Close your eyes and think of ice cream. What do you see?

 The premise is simple: whip ice cream base in a mixer while pouring in liquid nitrogen to immediately freeze the base while it aerates.
 The faster an ice cream churns, the smaller its ice crystals, and the creamier it'll be.
 And sure enough, once you taste enough ice cream, you can identify LN2-churned ice cream by its texture.
 It's typically served right away, not stored for later scooping, so it's soft and plush, but solid enough to form into scoops.
 Since it freezes so smooth, ice cream makers can get away with using lower butterfat bases for the same ice-free texture.

-The execution is more complicated; liquid nitrogen freezes so quickly the ice cream can harden in uneven chunks, which is why at San Francisco's Smitten, the company developed special double-helical mixing paddles that move through the ice cream more evenly than any stand mixer whisk.
+The execution is more complicated; liquid nitrogen freezes so quickly the ice cream can harden in uneven chunks, which is why San Francisco's Smitten developed special double-helical mixing paddles that move through the ice cream more evenly than any stand mixer whisk.

 Depending on which side of the Atlantic you call home, spumoni can mean very different things.
 In Italy, it's traditionally a semifreddo-like molded dessert, while in the US it's more ice cream-like and scoopable.
 Spumoni has two main distinguishing characteristics: the inclusion of nuts and/or candied fruit, and the tendency to layer different flavors, Neapolitan-style, into a single batch.
 That may mean vanilla, chocolate, and strawberry; or cherry and pistachio with vanilla or chocolate; or—most common in the US—pistachio, almond cream, and chocolate.
 Spumoni tends to fall somewhere between Italian cream ice and American ice cream: creamier than water or cream ice but not as substantial as a thick custard base.